AndrewCIP/andrewcip.github.io/README.md

 I initially went for a nature theme, but somewhere along the line, I thought it would be cool to tie in the place that I wanted to visit the most in the world.
 This led me to illustrating a bonzai tree with flowers in a flower pot.
 This contains squares/rectangles, circles/ovals, and triangles.
 I wanted to fill up the background a bit, so I put in mountains and the red sun that is emblematic of Japan's flag.
 A way I can see the them improving is learning how to make more defined, stylized renders that can give the image some texture.
 Maybe have the image look like parchment (weathered and preserved).

 Something I thought that was impressive from me was that I enabled my geometry-based JavaScript files have the ability to stretch and scale freely.
 This can be seen with the circles on the tree as well as the triangles of the mountains and the dirt in the tree pot.
 Another accessible option is to allow the shapes to define their own individual colors.

+---

+## Arcane Planetarium (Project 2 Requirements Completed):
+- A space-like background using an image texture.
+- Apply grayscale filter.
+- At least one orbit is elliptical.
+- Use simple shapes and colors to present celestial bodies and orbits.
+  - Doesn't have multiple colors, so I don't know if it fully counts.
+- A complete solar system animation (sun and the eight planets).
+- At least one planet orbits the sun.
+- At least one moon orbits around a planet.